chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ### Update Chocolatey Packages

 Many Windows users consume our packages via Chocolatey.
+Here's how you get a new build out for them

+From a Windows host:

+  1. Clone this repo locally : https://github.com/chef/chocolatey-packages
-Make sure to update the various version strings and sha checksums here: https://github.com/chef/chocolatey-packages
+  2. Update the version strings and sha checksums in the chef.nuspec and chocolateyinstall.ps1 files

-Once this is updated, you'll need to build / push the artifact to the Chocolatey site from a Windows host:
+  3. Contact the Build Systems team to get the password for the choco account if you don't have it already.
+The user is 'chef-ci'
+  4. Logon to the chocolatey and go to the account page
+  5. Grab the API key from there.

-  1. `choco pack .\chef-client\chef-client.nuspec`
+  6. Run `choco pack .\chef\chef-client.nuspec`
+     1. Note: If your nupkg file looks like this: `chef-client:15.1.9.nupkg` (note the colon), change the colon to a period.
+Choco push will fail on the colon
-  2. `choco push .\chef-client.15.1.9.nupkg --key API_KEY_HERE`
+  7. Then run `choco push .\chef-client.15.1.9.nupkg --key API_KEY_HERE`
+  8. Once the nupkg file is pushed to Chocolatey, then push your changes to the local repo back to github

-Note: In order to push the artifact, you will need to be added as a maintainer on [Chocolatey.org](https://chocolatey.org/).
+Note: You may need to be added as a maintainer on [Chocolatey.org](https://chocolatey.org/).

 ### Cookstyle Verification
 Please make sure cookstyle is working properly & auto correcting detected offenses for any of the cookbooks you are trying to test against the newer version of Chef Infra Client